aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/UI-Components/aspose-cells-gridjs/how-to-print/_index.md

 3.  **Rendering:**
     *   If **Scale** is set to `fitsheet`, `fitcolumns`, or `fitrows`, a transformation matrix is applied to the canvas to reduce the content size.
     *   If **Images/Shapes** is set to `hide`, the rendering loop skips drawing the `fabObjects` (fabric.js objects) on the canvas.
-4.  **System Print:** The component triggers the browser's native `window.print()` method or opens a new window with the generated canvas image, allowing the user to select their physical printer or "Save as PDF".
+4.  **System Print:** The component triggers the browser's native `window.print()` method or opens a new window with the generated canvas image, allowing the user to select their physical printer or “Save as PDF”.